ABS and ASA

 Likely cause: Cooling is too low for the geometry at your current speed/temperature

-Fix: Slow down overhangs/bridges and add minimal targeted fan for those sections; if adhesion stays good, lower nozzle temp slightly.
+Fix: Slow down overhangs/bridges and add minimal, targeted fan for those sections; if adhesion stays solid, lower nozzle temp slightly.

 Stringing and blobs

-Fix: Dry filament first, then lower nozzle temperature in small steps and tune retraction for your specific extruder/path.
+Fix: Dry the filament first, then lower nozzle temperature in small steps and tune retraction for your specific extruder and path.

-A fast “proof test” before a long functional print
+A quick proof test before a long print

-Before a big job, print a small test piece that includes: (1) a sharp corner to reveal warp, (2) a tall thin wall to reveal layer splitting, and (3) a simple overhang/bridge to check cooling.
-Change one variable at a time (enclosure/draft control, bed temp, fan behavior, nozzle temp) and reprint the same test so you can clearly see what fixed the specific failure.
+Before a big job, print a small test that includes: (1) a sharp corner to show warping, (2) a tall thin wall to show layer splitting, and (3) a simple overhang/bridge to check cooling.
+Change one variable at a time (enclosure/draft control, bed temp, fan behavior, nozzle temp), then rerun the same test so you can see exactly which change fixed the failure.